 Participants performed the experiment in small groups of 1 to 4, during 1-hour sessions in an dedicated experimental room .
 The room was equipped with four individual testing stations, each of which was equipped with a personal computer, a standard keyboard, a standard mouse, and a 21’ LCD monitor with a 16:9 aspect ratio.
 The individual testing stations were placed in line and separated by opaque dividers, to prevent participants from seeing each other.
 At the beginning of each experiment, the experimenter randomly assigned one of the computers for each participant.
 As soon as they were arranged, participants signed an informed consent form and a demographic survey.
-Upon completing the survey, participants began the the experiment on the computer.
+Upon completing the survey, participants began the experiment on the computer.
 The experimenter remained in the room throughout the session..

-3. Results
+Results

-Overall, participants were remarkably accurate, with an average of 83.1% accuracy across all trials.
+Overall, participants were remarkably accurate, with an average accuracy of 83.1% across all trials.
 Because accuracy scores are bounded and intrinsically not normally distributed, they were subjected to arcsin-root transformation before statistical analysis.
 As expected, a one-way ANOVA showed that accuracy was significantly affected by the length of instructions (F(2, 52) = 38.76, p < 0.0001), with 2-operation rules being easier to perform (92.3% accuracy) than 3-operation (88.3%) or 4-operation trials (74.6%).
 None of the other factors had any significant effect on accuracies (F(1, 26) < 0.70, p > 0.41).

 Reaction times were analyzed for correct trials only.
 To analyze encoding times, we first eliminated all the response times that took longer than 10.878 seconds, corresponding to the upper 2.5% of the latency distribution.
 These trials likely reflected very different mental strategies, such as participants re-encoding instructions after a mistake.
 Imposing a hard cutoff also maintains the overall properties of the response times distribution while significantly reducing the effect of outliers (Ratcliff, 1993).
-Because the distribution of the encoding times showed remarkable skewness (skewness = 1.54) and significant non-normality ( Shapiro-Wilk, W = 0.90, p < 0.00001), estimates of encoding times for each type of instruction were calculated using the median of the response times for each participant (Ratcliff, 1993).
+Because the distribution of the encoding times showed remarkable skewness (skewness = 1.54) and significant non-normality ( Shapiro-Wilk, W = 0.90, p < 0.00001), estimates of encoding times for each type of instruction were calculated using the median of the response times for each participant, instead of the mean (Ratcliff, 1993).

 The overall pattern of results is illustrated in Figure 2, which shows the encoding time for each of the nine different structures, divided according to the three lengths (2, 3, and 4 operations) and the position of the binary operation within the instructions.
 Not surprisingly, instruction length has a large and significant effect on encoding times (F(2, 52) = 136.20, p < 0.0001), with encoding times increasing with the number of operations.

-( Graph idea a)Figure 2. encoding time for each structure
+Figure 3.
+Mean encoding times (+/- SEM) for the seven types of instructions examined in this study.
+Instructions are divided by length (2, 3, or 4 operators) and by the position of the binary operator within the sequence (1st, 2nd, 3rd, or 4th).
+The corresponding instruction structure (e.g., “UUUB” for instructions of length 4, with binary operation in 4th position; See Figure 1) is indicated on the corresponding bar.